-Our authorized share capital consists of an unlimited number of Common Shares and 1,164,000 Preferred Shares without par value.
+Our authorized share capital consists of an unlimited number of Common Shares and Preferred Shares, including 1,164,000 series A participating convertible Preferred Shares without par value.
+As of March 28, 2022, there were 148,728,237 Common Shares outstanding and no Preferred Shares outstanding.

-The following table shows information regarding the beneficial ownership of our Common Shares as of April 7, 2021 by:
+The following table shows information regarding the beneficial ownership of our Common Shares as of March 28, 2022 by:

-- each of our Named Executive Officers (as defined below); - · each of our directors; - all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, known by us to own beneficially more than 5% of our Common Shares.
+- each of our Named Executive Officers (as defined below); - each of our directors; - all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, known by us to own beneficially more than 5% of our Common Shares.